Sunday, December 22, 2024

 However, there is one more nuance that financial analyst Alexander Kolyandr drew attention to.
 According to him, the oil revenues of the Russian budget depend not so much on the prices at which the Russian Federation sells oil on the world market, but on the tax revenues provided by oil companies within the country.

-“The tax regime in Russia is designed in such a way that oil taxes do not depend heavily on sales costs,” the Carnegie Foundation quotes Kolyandr.
+“The tax regime in Russia is designed in such a way that oil taxes do not depend much on sales costs,” the Carnegie Foundation quotes Kolyandr.
 “However, this reduces the inflow of foreign currency and the income of oil companies, which could lead to a reduction in production in the future.”

 Even more sanctions